 Chatham-Kent Black Historical Society

-The stories of slaves who established roots in Chatham are displayed at the self-guided exhibit, Black Mecca: The stories of Black Community.
+The Black Mecca Museum is run by the CKBHS out of the W.I.S.H Centre.
 This exhibit highlights the struggles and achievements of blacks during the days of slavery, early settlement in Chatham, the Civil Rights movement and modern times.
 A short walk from the Black Mecca Exhibit is the BME Freedom Park, located on the site of the first BME Church in Canada.
 At the BME Church, Abolitionist John Brown gained supporters for his attack on harper's Ferry, Virginia.
 The focal point of the park is a bronze bust of Mary Ann Shadd Cary, an educator and abolitionist who sought to improve the lives of people regardless of race or gender.
 Another point of interest in Chatham includes the Chatham First Baptist Church (available for exterior viewing only).

 Chatham-Kent is also home to the Ontario Genealogy Society's Kent Branch, where descendants of fugitive slaves, and those with black ancestry can trace their roots and gain knowledge about details in how, when and where their ancestors arrived in Canada.
 The Kent Branch is located within the Chatham-Kent Public Library and invites members of the public seeking knowledge about their ancestry to do their own research using materials on their "open shelves" resource centre.